COLORAMA RUN/WALK HUGE SUCCESS

 Manmade Snow Saves XC Skiing in Boston

-December 10th and will be able to ski till
+since December 10th and will be able to ski till

 mid-March."
 From an article